-It is also unacceptable for members of XYZ Organization to engage in harassment or discrimination when dealing with clients, or with others with whom they have professional dealings, such as suppliers or service providers.
+It is also unacceptable for members of XYZ Organization to engage in harassment or discrimination when dealing with clients, or with others they have professional dealings with, such as suppliers or service providers.

-This Policy applies at every level of the organization and to every aspect of the workplace environment and employment relationship, including recruitment, selection, promotion, transfers, training, salaries, benefits and termination.
+This policy applies at every level of the organization and to every aspect of the workplace environment and employment relationship, including recruitment, selection, promotion, transfers, training, salaries, benefits and termination.
 It also covers rates of pay, overtime, hours of work, holidays, shift work, discipline and performance evaluations.

-This Policy also applies to events that occur outside of the physical workplace such as during business trips, or company parties.
+This policy also applies to events that occur outside of the physical workplace such as during business trips or company parties.

-4. List and Explanation of Protected Grounds
+4. List and explain protected grounds

-The applicable Code grounds should be set out, together with definitions where necessary.
-It should be noted that the Code grounds vary somewhat, depending on the social area engaged.
-The ground of "record of offences" applies only in the social area of employment, while the ground of "receipt of public assistance" applies only in the area of housing.
+The Human Rights Code prohibits discrimination in five parts of society, called "social areas" - employment, housing, services, contracts and membership in trade, vocational and professional associations.
+Protection is offered based on 17 grounds (see below).
+In your policy, set out the applicable Code grounds, together with definitions where necessary.
+Note that the Code grounds vary somewhat, depending on the social area involved.
+The ground of "record of offences" applies only in the social area of employment, while the ground of "receipt of public assistance" applies only in housing.

-While the Code prohibits discrimination on the basis of pregnancy and gender identity under the ground of sex, it may be helpful for policies to explicitly identify discrimination and harassment based on gender identity and pregnancy, as many are unaware of these Code protections, particularly with respect to gender identity.
+While the Code prohibits discrimination because of pregnancy under the ground of sex, it may be helpful for policies to explicitly identify discrimination and harassment based on pregnancy, as many are unaware of this Code protection.

-The policy can also note that people may experience discrimination and harassment based on the intersection of multiple grounds of discrimination ("intersectionality").
+The policy can also note that people may experience discrimination and harassment based on the intersection of multiple grounds of discrimination (intersectionality).
 For example, a person who experiences harassment because she is a Muslim woman can file a complaint based on both sex and creed.

 Organizations may choose to extend protection beyond that mandated by the Code.
-For example, some organizations prohibit any form of psychological harassment, or prohibit discrimination and harassment based on political opinion.
+For example, some organizations prohibit any form of psychological harassment, or discrimination and harassment based on political opinion.

-This Policy prohibits discrimination or harassment on the basis of the following grounds, and any combination of these grounds:
+This policy prohibits discrimination or harassment based on the following grounds, and any combination of these grounds:

 - Age

 - Creed (religion)

 - Sex (including pregnancy and breastfeeding)

+- Sexual orientation

+- Gender identity

-- Gender Identity
+- Gender expression

 - Family status (such as being in a parent-child relationship)

-- Marital status (including the status of being married, single, widowed, divorced, separated, or living in a conjugal relationship outside of marriage, whether in a same sex or opposite sex relationship)
+- Marital status (including married, single, widowed, divorced, separated or living in a conjugal relationship outside of marriage, whether in a same-sex or opposite-sex relationship)

-- Disability (including mental, physical, developmental or learning disabilities)
+- Disability (including mental, physical, developmental or learning) disabilities)

 - Race

 - Ancestry

 - Place of origin

 - Ethnic origin

 - Citizenship

+- Colour

-- Colour - Record of offences (criminal conviction for a provincial offence, or for an offence for which a pardon has been received) - Association or relationship with a person identified by one of the above grounds - Perception that one of the above grounds applies.
+- Record of offences (criminal conviction for a provincial offence, or for an offence for which a pardon has been received)

+- Association or relationship with a person identified by one of the above grounds

+- Perception that one of the above grounds applies.